elameen37/alx-system_engineering-devops/0x19-postmortem/README.md

 ## Debugging Process

-LMN INFOHUB identified the issue when starting the project at around 19:20 GMT.
+Sammie identified the issue when starting the project at around 19:20 GMT.
 The following steps were taken to address the problem:

 1. Checked the running processes using the command ps aux.
 Confirmed that two apache2 processes, namely root and www-data, were running correctly.